leeaaron629/Blog/Article 2 - Lookup Maps & Polymorphic Functions/README.md

 The complexity is abstracted out into its respective classes and the classification in a factory method.
 Once classified, we can get the contract of the terms and car with a  single line of code.
 This code with polymorphic functions is much more straightforward and organized than the previous one.

 Using polymorphic functions comes with the extra baggage of new classes.
 Inheritance, as well, can lead to complex code.
 So, we should use it sparingly.
 However, in this case, the complexity within our switch statements is getting out of hand.
 We welcome the new classes because it reduces the overall complexity.
 Also, if we see the same set of switch statements in other places as well, there is even more reason to consider polymorphic functions.
 Use polymorphic functions to reduce overall complexity.

+Well, that's it!
+With this, I hope to see less nesting in code when dealing with complex conditional logic.
+Use table-driven methods, when simple values can be stored.
+Use polymorphic functions, when logic within is getting out of hand.
+Use these techniques appropriately and avoid over-use.